 Carol Huffman has presented workshops throughout the U.S., Canada, and China.
 Carol is past Adjunct Professor at Indiana University's Jacob School of Music, and is past president of AOSA.
 She is author of Making Music Cooperatively, published by GIA Publications.
 She is the recent recipient of Outstanding Educator for 2016 from Baldwin Wallace College.

 Before becoming a full-time music teacher, Lynn worked as a teaching artist with ARTWORKS, based on the Lincoln Center method of teaching Art Aesthetics in schools.
 It was with ARTWORKS that she began a focus on Arts Integration in schools.
 Lynn has taught music in public schools for 13 years.
 She has had both Orff and Kodaly training.
-Lynn is just beginning her 7th year teaching general music K-6 at Aspen Community School in Santa Fe NM.
+Lynn recently retired from teaching General Music at Aspen Community School in Santa Fe NM.
 She remains passionate about music education, and is currently continuing to teach music part-time to children privately.

 Kate Bright is a music teacher at Lincoln Charter School in York, PA, where she teaches approximately 700 kindergarten through fifth grade students.
 In 2010, she completed her Orff Schulwerk levels and became a member of three chapters of the American Orff Schulwerk Association.
 She is past-president of the Greater Baltimore Area Orff Schulwerk Association and the Philadelphia Area Orff Schulwerk Association.
 Kate has presented at Orff chapters across the country, as well as at the AOSA’s national conference.
 In the 2018-2019 school year, Kate will be presenting at the AOSA national conference in Cincinnati and at the Maryland Music Educator Association state conference.
 Kate has been awarded the Spotlight Award by the American Center for Elemental Music and Movement, as well as Staff Member of the Year from Lincoln Charter School.
 An active member of her local folk dance community, Kate serves on the board of the Harrisburg Area Contra Dance Association and helps to organize and teach the Harrisburg Folk Dancers, an international folk dance group.